Search for fish species near you

 STep 2: The Management

-Fishery managers then take this scientific information and use it to set standards and guidelines for the operation of fisheries, which are laid out in fishery management plans.
+The scientific information described above is provided to fishery managers and the councils who use it to set the harvest and operational requirements for each fishery.
+These requirements are laid out in fishery management plans.
 Fishery managers use a variety of tools to ensure our fisheries operate sustainably so that we’ll have fish now and in the future.
 They commonly place limits on the amount of fish that can be harvested, the amount of fishermen that can participate in a fishery, and where, when, and how fish can be caught.
 These limits are based on levels determined by scientists to ensure that fish are not being caught too quickly (called overfishing) and that enough fish are left in the ocean to reproduce and keep the population and ecosystem healthy.
 When too many fish are caught, we consider the population overfished.
 Scientists monitor fisheries and fish populations to make sure overfishing is not taking place and that populations are not overfished.
 If one or both of these things occur, managers amend the fishery management plans with new regulations to bring the rate of fishing and/or the population back to sustainable levels.

 Managers may also put additional measures in place to address other issues such as a fishery’s potential impacts on habitat or other species, the safety of fishermen, and marketability of the catch.
 They might limit the type of fishing gear used, the location of the fishery, or the time of year the fishery can take place, or even implement innovative approaches like catch share programs.
 These measures support the goals of sustaining fish populations, protecting habitat and other species, and keeping fishermen working.
 Reaching these goals is not easy.
 Managers must make tough, sometimes unpopular decisions about fisheries as they attempt to balance the needs of the environment and the people that depend on the environment for a living.